 We lease office space and equipment under operating leases.
 The lease term commences on the earlier of the date when we become legally obligated for the rent payments or the date on which we take possession of the property.
-For tenant improvement allowances and rent holidays, we record a deferred rent liability in accounts payable and accrued expenses in the consolidated statement of financial condition.
+For tenant improvement allowances and rent holidays, we record a deferred rent liability in accounts payable and accrued expenses in the consolidated statement of financial condition and amortize the deferred rent over the lease term.